Background pattern

 Stage 1.4

-Remove the syringe and needle and mix the solution manually and gently, by repeated inversion, until a transparent and homogeneous solution is obtained.
+Remove the syringe and needle, and manually mix gently by repeated inversions until a transparent and homogeneous solution is obtained.
 This may take about 45 seconds.

 Stage 1.5

-Leave the solution to stand for approximately 5 minutes and then check that the solution is homogeneous and transparent.
+Let the solution stand for approximately 5 minutes, then check that the solution is homogeneous and transparent.

 It is normal for foam to persist after this time.

-This concentrate-solvent mixture resulting from the initial dilution contains 10 mg/ml of cabazitaxel (at least 6 ml of released volume).
-The second dilution must be carried out immediately (within 1 hour) as detailed in Stage 2.
+This resulting concentrate-solvent mixture contains 10 mg/ml of cabazitaxel (at least 6 ml of released volume).
+The second dilution must be carried out immediately (before 1 hour) as detailed in Stage 2.

-It may be necessary to use more than one vial of the concentrate-solvent mixture to administer the prescribed dose.
+More than one vial of concentrate-solvent mixture may be necessary to administer the prescribed dose.

 Stage 2.1

-Extract the required amount of the concentrate-solvent mixture (10 mg/ml of cabazitaxel) with a graduated syringe provided with a fixed needle.
+Aseptically withdraw the required amount of concentrate-solvent mixture (10 mg/ml of cabazitaxel) using a graduated syringe with a fixed needle.
 For example, a dose of 45 mg of Cabazitaxel Zentiva would require 4.5 ml of the concentrate-solvent mixture prepared in Stage 1.

-As foam may still be present in the wall of the vial of this solution after the preparation described in Stage 1, it is preferable to place the needle of the syringe in the middle of the content during extraction.
+As there may still be foam on the wall of the vial of this solution, after the preparation described in Stage 1, it is preferable to place the syringe needle in the middle of the content during withdrawal.

 Stage 2.2

-Inject into a sterile infusion bag or bottle without PVC of a 5% glucose solution or a 0.9% sodium chloride solution for infusion.
+Inject into a sterile, non-PVC infusion bag or bottle of 5% glucose solution or 9 mg/ml (0.9%) sodium chloride solution for infusion.
 The concentration of the infusion solution must be between 0.10 mg/ml and 0.26 mg/ml.

 Stage 2.3

-Remove the syringe and mix the content of the infusion bag or bottle manually, by shaking motion.
+Remove the syringe and mix the contents of the infusion bag or bottle manually by rocking movement.

 Stage 2.4

 As with all parenteral products, the resulting infusion solution must be visually inspected before use.
 Since the infusion solution is supersaturated, it may crystallize over time.
-In this case, the solution should not be used and should be discarded.
+In this case, the solution must not be used and must be discarded.

 Method of administration